scummvm/scummvm/doc/docportal/help/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 There may be a few things at play here.

-- Try to increase the :ref:`audio buffer size <buffer>` in the :doc:`configuration file <../advanced_options/configuration_file>`.
+- Try to increase the :ref:`audio buffer size <buffer>` in the :doc:`configuration file <../advanced_topics/configuration_file>`.
 - If you are using the :ref:`MT-32 emulator <MT-32>`, your CPU may not have the processing power to keep up.
 In this case, you may have some success with running an external MT-32 emulator (Munt), as described in `this forum post <https://forums.scummvm.org/viewtopic.php?f=2&t=15251>`_, as long as your platform supports it.
 - If you are using :ref:`FluidSynth <FS>`, in particular with a large Soundfont, your CPU may not have the processing power to keep up.
 Try selecting a different :ref:`Preferred device <device>`.
 - If you are using the :ref:`adlib` emulator, try selecting the least CPU-intensive option; MAME.

 I have a CD version of a game, how do I get the sound to work without running the game from the CD?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-See using :ref:`cd`.
+See using :ref:`cdaudio`.

 Graphics
 ***********

 There are so many options...
 How do I know what to pick?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Start by checking out our :doc:`../guides/understand_graphics` page.
+Start by checking out our :doc:`../advanced_topics/understand_graphics` page.
 It has comprehensive information on how it all works.

 Can I just make the image larger (for example, 1 pixel becomes 4 pixels) without any smoothing or antialiasing?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^